gt-esports/gtesports-backend/README.md

 npm run devStart
 ```
 ## Testing
-Refer to tests file.
-Currently, testing only includes some functionality for the Game API, but more will be added in the near future.
+Refer to tests folder and client.rest file.
+Currently, automated testing only includes some functionality for the Game API, but more will be added in the near future.
+#### Playwright
 This project utilizes playwright's testing library
 ```bash
 npm install @playwright/test